inery-blockchain/inery-testnet-faucet-tasks/padang.12/readme.md

 PRIVATE_KEY=YOUR PRIVATE KEY
 INERY_ACCOUNT=YOUR INERY ACCOUNT

-You can find YOUR PRIVATE KEY & YOUR INERY ACCOUNT from https://testnet.inery.io/
+You can find YOUR PRIVATE KEY & YOUR INERY ACCOUNT from your Inery website [https://testnet.inery.io/]

 ```shell
 nano .env